datrix88/stickBrush/README.md

 ### Questions that doesn't expect answer (acts like messages)

 You can put messages in the chat flow.
-They are questions that doesn't expect any answer from the user, so the plugin will go on to the next question instantly.
+Messages behave like questions that don't require any answer (aka input) from the user, so the plugin will go on to the next question instantly.
 To do this, put a data-no-answer="true" attribute on an input tag.
 Example:

 ```html
 <input type="text" data-conv-question="A fellow programmer!
 Cool." data-no-answer="true">